 The WG ANA Lead shall be appointed by the WG Chair.
-The WG ANA Lead shall be responsible for approving and maintaining a central repository of values in a document as defined in subclause 15.2.
+The WG ANA Lead shall be responsible for approving and maintaining a central repository of Managed Resource values in a document as defined in subclause 15.2.

 ANA Document

-A document containing the values shall be made available on the server during Interim Sessions and Plenary Sessions and posted on the IEEE 802.15 WG website.
+A document containing the Managed Resource values shall be made available on the server during Interim Sessions and Plenary Sessions and posted on the IEEE 802.15 WG website.
 Any updates shall be posted on the IEEE 802.15 WG website within 15 days following the close of the 802.15 WG Interim Session or Plenary Session.

 ANA Request Procedure

-A request for a for new identifier values shall be made by using the following procedure:
+A request for a Managed Resource for new identifier values shall be made by using the following procedure:

-A draft amendment or standard that has been approved by the WG or a TG and that requires allocation of from the ANA shall contain placeholders for such numbers using the sequence <ANA>, and should not presume any particular value will be assigned.
+A draft amendment or standard that has been approved by the WG or a TG and that requires allocation of values from the ANA shall contain placeholders for such numbers using the sequence <ANA>, and should not presume any particular value will be assigned.

 The TG chair or technical editor shall prepare requests for each such <ANA> flag using the forms provided by the ANA and documented in the ANA database document.

 The ANA shall circulate the requests and tentative assignments to the 802.15 editor's reflector and ask TG editors to check for any conflict.
 Typically the requests are generated following a session.
 The ANA should respond to the request within one week.
 The ANA shall reject any request that is not properly formed, i.e., does not supply all information required by the ANA form.
 The last item of any resource will never be assigned and will always automatically be designated as “escape bit/number”.